Meet your Board of Directors

 FRANNY PARRISH has lived in her Cahuenga Pass home for 39 years and worked in the entertainment industry in multiple capacities from acting to music for over 35 years.
 While she served on the CPPOA board for many years, she was our Valley View Elementary School liaison.
 She recently returned to the CPPOA Board after several years’ break, and currently she is a LAUSD school librarian.
 Franny has served on multiple boards and is currently serving on the Executive Board of the California School Employees Association (CSEA) LA 500 Chapter as the Political Action Chair, a position she finds challenging and exciting.
 Through her volunteer work in PTA and CSEA, it has become clear that there is an important relationship between a strong neighborhood public school, home values, and making the school the center of the community.
 Born and raised in Texas, she struggles to maintain her accent, love of home-smoked barbecue, and which wine will go best with each course.

-KAREN RIESENFELD is Hollywood born and bred and a second-generation Cahuenga Passer.
+KAREN RIESENFELD (Treasurer) is Hollywood born and bred and a second-generation Cahuenga Passer.
 She and her partner Steven live in the Bennett Drive home her parents bought in 1973.
-A Marriage & Family Therapist for most of her working years, she is now retired and volunteers at a food bank, co-leads a group at a Grief Support Center, and makes jewelry.
+Karen maintains CPPOA membership records and coordinates the distribution of complimentary Hollywood Bowl and Ford concert tickets.
+She also co-leads groups at Our House Grief Support Center and enjoys making jewelry and stained glass.

 CURTIS WOLLMAN has lived in Los Angeles since 1982 and in the Hollywood Hills for a decade.
 He is a personal trainer who has helped many individuals reach their fitness goals.
 His focus is on safety and enhancing our quality of life, and is currently active in addressing the ongoing tour bus problems in our neighborhood and fighting the commercialization of Runyon Canyon.